kenm00/kennethme.ng/content/blog/firstpost/firstpost.md

     <figcaption> The new dimmer with Wi-Fi.</figcaption>
 </figure>

-It was very easy to replace the dimmer.
+It was simple to replace the dimmer.
 On the power supply side I simply disconnected the barrel jack from the old dimmer and plugged in the new one.
 The old dimmer was directly connected to the lamp so I had to cut the wire on that side, strip the wires, and attach a barrel jack connector to connect to the new dimmer.

 <figure>
     <img src="./connector.jpeg" alt="Barrel jack connector connected to barrel jack plug">
     <figcaption> The connection on the lamp side.</figcaption>
 </figure>

 I then plugged the power supply back in and searched for the device in the Magic Home app.
 I onboarded it using Bluetooth and entered my Wi-Fi credentials, then the device showed up in the devices page in Home Assistant.
 It has worked reliably since.
-It responds very quickly and I added the lamp to [adaptive lighting](https://github.com/basnijholt/adaptive-lighting) so that it adjusts brightness automatically.
+It responds quickly and I added the lamp to [adaptive lighting](https://github.com/basnijholt/adaptive-lighting) so that it adjusts brightness automatically.

 <figure>
     <img src="./adjust.gif" alt="Bread lamp changing brightness">
-    <figcaption> The final product having its brightness adjusted.</figcaption>
+    <figcaption> Bread lamp changing brightness. </figcaption>
 </figure>

 Thanks for reading!